sarveshtiku/Weather-App-Lab2/README.md

 ├── App.jsx              # Main component with state & fetch logic
 ├── App.css              # Global styles
 └── main.jsx             # Vite entry point

-Usage

-Enter a city name (e.g. Atlanta, Bangalore) and click Search.

-Watch the loading indicator briefly.

-View the 5-day forecast cards, each showing:

-Date (Tue, Mar 12)

-Weather icon (☀️, ☁️, 🌧️, etc.)

-Temperature in Fahrenheit

-Sunrise and sunset times 🌅 🌇

-Use the Home, Forecast, and About links to jump between page sections.

-Future Enhancements

-Hourly View: Show more granular hourly forecast in a separate view.

-Unit Toggle: Switch between °F, °C, and K.

-Geolocation: Auto-detect user’s location on load.

-Caching: Store recent searches in LocalStorage or IndexedDB.

-UI Polish: Add animations, transitions, and responsive design tweaks.

-License

-This project is licensed under the MIT License.
-See LICENSE for details.